Saptak625/TI-84PlusCEPrograms/README.md

 A program to plot the Mandelbrot Set Fractal pixel by pixel (very slow).

 ### MENU
+Currently Depreciated Menu of All Programs.
+May be updated later in the future.

 ### MOLRMASS
 Finds the molar mass of any compound given chemical formula.
 Prompts for a string of the chemical formula like "O2" or "C1O2".
 A number needs to be put after each element so H2O would be entered as "H2O1".
 Supports structural and molecular chemical formulas.
 Does not support parentheses.